The nimbleMacros package has two goals:

 ## [1] 1

-needs a way to know that this function
+Finally, nimble needs a way to know that this function

-is intended to be a macro, and that it is called MYDIST
+is intended to be a macro, and that it is called MYDIST.

-The final step then is to create a wrapper list
+The final step then is to create a wrapper list with our

-function inserted as an element called process
+function inserted as an element called process, and assign

-.
+the class "model_macro".
 (In the next section we’ll see

-that the helper function buildMacro
+that the helper function buildMacro will create this

 wrapper list for us.)